dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 - marks entered are within specific acceptable range
 - the weighting of coursework and exam is equally fixed at 50% respectively
 - the user understands to interact with the program effectively
-- the user shall input data in the correct format(numbers only)
+- the user shall input data in the correct format numbers only (marks must be numeric)